garrett-obrien/guidegpt/README.md

 # fixie-guidegpt
-A tool for exploring mountain trip reports using LLMs.
+A tool for exploring mountain trip reports using LLMs, deployed using fixieai.